 More groups explore and challenge the connections between low self-esteem and body image.
 These groups help create a more realistic perspective, improve behavioural communication and increase social skills.
 We offer Mindfulness, Over-exercise Group, Community Meetings and Future Focus to improve self-awareness and encourage realist expectations for planning ahead.

 Activities are important for children and young people.
 When patients are ready and able, there is a wide choice of activities for them to enjoy as part of their treatment.
 This includes dance, games, movies, yoga, art, crafts and drama.
 Social outings such as trips to the cinema and local shops are all part of the treatment and education programme.
 Activities are offered in the evening and at weekends.

 Young people at Ellern Mede are encouraged to continue their favourite hobbies and staff are on hand to accompany patients to use local amenities including stables and a pet farm.
 Patients with pet dogs can have their pets brought in by a parent to visit them.

 Creative work is also part of the Ellern Mede school curriculum as well as part of the varied activity programmes we offer.
 Patient art is displayed in the Ellern Mede Gallery at the Ridgeway Hospital.

 There is a great need in the UK for Family Therapy based eating disorder programmes.
 There is also a need for immediate access to care and effective discharge-focused treatment.
 We bring 18 years of expertise and know that recovery from an eating disorder requires specialist intensive treatment.”Dr Hind Al Khairulla

 Ellern Mede has provided specialist Tier 4 eating disorder services to the NHS since 2000.
 We respond to referrals within 24 hours.

 Call now for immediate access to Ellern Mede specialist private eating disorder services.
-Accepted referrals begin treatment within two weeks or faster in emergencies.
+Accepted referrals begin outpatient treatment within two weeks.
+Inpatient treatment is subject to bed availability.